iPhone X vs. iPhone 8: Which iPhone is best?

 And while the iPhone X is considered the best iPhone right now -- especially with its sleek bezel-less design and dual rear-cameras -- it actually might not be the perfect one for you.
 After all, it costs a lot more than the iPhone 8, even though the latter offers much of the same features.

-If you're deciding between these two, we've outlined some of the things you should consider like price, camera features and more, before you decide to pull the trigger.
-(And if you're deciding between the iPhone X and iPhone 8 Plus, check out our comparison here.)
+If you're trying to decide between these two, we've outlined some of the things you should consider like price, camera features and more, before you decide to take the plunge.
+(And if you're deciding between the iPhone X and iPhone 8 Plus , check out our comparison here.)

 Is the iPhone X's steep price worth it?